The CEDR Guide to Employee Classification and Wage Compliance

-Employers in California and New York should note that your states have some additional requirements that need to be met and your employees are therefore subject to different tests.
+Employers in some states, including Alaska, California, Colorado, Maine, New York, and Washington should note that your states have some additional requirements that need to be met and your employees are therefore subject to different tests.
 For more on what this means to you, reach out to CEDR for guidance.

 Test 1: Paid a fixed salary each pay period

 To be exempt, the employee must be paid on a set, consistent salary each pay period.
 This means that they get the same amount of pay regardless of actual hours worked – since an exempt employee is being paid for the job they perform rather than the hours they work.